 On a final note,

-always remember–as we mentioned before–that the Shinkansen (high-speed train) isn’t the only place you can use your pass!
+Always remember–as we mentioned before–that the Shinkansen (high-speed train) isn’t the only place you can use your pass!
 Anywhere there is JR service, you can use your pass.
 This means that the local JR Lines throughout the cities are also fair game–so get out there and travel as much as you like!

-5. Japan Is Known for Their Toilets–Good & Bad
+5. Japanese Toilets–Good & Bad

 Ask anyone who has ever spent time in Japan and they will tell you about the modern, new-fangled Japanese toilets.